jackhuclan/ComfortWPF/README.md

 4. Since all instances are injected via its interface, so they are low-couple and testable.
 5. Make implement SRP principle more easier.
 6. Focus Your business only.
+7. Only one dll is all, don't depend on any third-party libraries.
-7. Not complicated as Prism, etc. Just make you comfortable...
+8. Not complicated as Prism, etc. Just make you comfortable...